 The New York Life Foundation in partnership with the National Alliance for Grieving Children (NAGC) is excited to announce the opening of the RFP cycle for Grief Reach, a competitive grant program that supports organizations serving bereaved youth.
 This year, there are new additions to the Grief Reach RFP.
 Program highlights and changes for 2019 appear below.

-WHO: The New York Life Foundation, one of the largest funder for childhood bereavement field, is offering a grant opportunity to support organizations that provide bereavement servicers to expand their services and/or grow their capacity to provide assistance to diverse and disadvantaged youth with limited access to bereavement services locally.
+Who: The New York Life Foundation, the largest corporate funder in the grant-making area of childhood grief support., is offering a competitive grant opportunity to support organizations offering bereavement services to youth.
 NAGC, as a partner in this space, will administer the grant program.

-WHERE: The full request for proposals, including information about the Grief Reach program and application to submit a proposal can be accessed HERE.
+Where: The full request for proposals, including information about the Grief Reach program and application to submit a proposal can be accessed here.

 Click here to see a list of current Grief Reach Grantees.